Infineon/ota-bootloader-abstraction/source/COMPONENT_MCUBOOT/MCUBOOT_APP_README.md

     - MCUBootApp runs on the CM0+ CPU and starts any OTA enabled application on CM4 core in case of multicore Psoc6 devices.
     - MCUBootApp runs on the CM0+ CPU and starts any OTA enabled application on CM7 core in case of multicore XMC7200 devices.
-    - MCUBootApp runs on CM33 CPU along with the OTA enabled applications in the case of 20829 devices.
+    - MCUBootApp runs on CM33 CPU along with the OTA enabled applications in the case of 20829 and 89829 devices.

 - Clone the MCUBoot repository onto your local machine, **outside of your application directory.**